lukePeavey/quotable/README.md

 ## Contributing

-All feedback and contributions are welcome!
+All contributions are welcome!
+For more info on how to contribute, check out the [Contributor Guide](CONTRIBUTING.md)